Steven Clark (English footballer)

 Steven Clark (born 2 February 1982) is a football manager who played as a midfielder.
-He is currently manager of May & Baker.
+He was last manager of May & Baker with Matt Guiderra as co-manager and Joe Inns as one of the coaches.
+Matt Guiderra and Joe Inns are also both managers of May & Baker youth teams, with both of their sons playing in them.

 Club career

 Clark started as a trainee with West Ham United before moving to Southend United in 2002 for £50,000.
 After a season at the club he signed on for another year in June 2003.
 He was released in May 2004.

 He had several clubs over a short period of time starting with the demise of what was Hornchurch.
 After Hornchurch folded, he moved to Dagenham & Redbridge then to Weymouth with various loan spells along the way.
 Clark then played for Fisher Athletic.

 Managerial career

 Following his retirement, Clark joined Sporting Bengal United as a coach under Anwar Uddin.
 In May 2019, Clark returned to former club Wingate & Finchley as manager, before leaving in September 2019 after three wins from ten games.
 On 24 December 2021, Clark returned to Sporting Bengal as manager, succeeding Shipon Miah.
 He left the club in 2025 and was later appointed manager of May & Baker.